Chapter 1:

 I’ve heard of dark lords splitting their souls and getting revived several times over, but having several dark lords at once!?
 How is the story supposed to progress!?

-Only that company run by that capitalistic mouse can come up with such an absurd, over-used and cheap setting!
+Only that company run by that capitalistic mouse can come up with such an absurd, overused and cheap setting!

 I turn to my trusty former conscript farmer, “Do you mind telling me where the nearest town is?”

-Ralph smiles, “Of course, I can take you to town myself.
-Are you going to join the Adventurer’s Guild?”
+Ralph smiles.
+“Of course, I can take you to town myself.
+Are you going to join the Adventurers’ Guild?”

-My eyes widened, “How did you know?
+My eyes widened.
+“How did you know?

 He chuckles, “Seems like the only place for someone in your situation.
 Besides, it’d be a waste not to use those skills of yours.

-Thus my isekai adventure begins.
+Thus, my isekai adventure begins.

-Surely things couldn’t get crazier, can it?
+Surely things couldn’t get crazier, right?

 …